malinoOS/malino/README.md

 - Most features found in both the C# and Go standard library
 - BIOS & EFI support on real hardware, almost all features work on real hardware
 - Framebuffer support to the point where it can [run DOOM](https://github.com/malinoOS/doomOS).
-- Including files in the file system, allows lots of apps (with their required libraries) to be ran (including apps like `ffmpeg`)
+- Including files in the system, allows lots of apps (with their libraries) to be ran (including apps like `ffmpeg`)
+- Faster than Cosmos in almost every way

 ### How to install